ClayDowling/conference-proposals/docs/followup/real-pirates-seek-the-c.md

 section about how pointers are used when programming microcontrollers to make programming easier.

+[Learn C The Hard Way](https://amzn.to/2wgAj7Q) is a book that I haven't used, but many people I know have had good experiences with learning C from this book.

 [The C Programming Language](https://amzn.to/2q7E7lq) is the definitive textbook on the language.
 It's concise and to the point.
 There have been plenty of advances since this book was written, but this is probably the best